 A 2020 book, “Havana Syndrome: Mass Psychogenic Illness and the Real Story behind the Embassy Mystery and Hysteria” by Robert W. Baloh, professor at the UCLA School of Medicine, and Robert E. Bartholomew, medical sociologist and author in New Zealand, fueled skepticism about a weapons attack.

 Critics say the book is flawed, noting that the Havana Syndrome has been reported in places and seasons with no mating insects.
 Also, the victims did not always know what symptoms others were experiencing.
+(In an email to Polygraph.info, Bartholomew disputed this and said the finding of mass psychogenic illness was only for the Havana reports.)

 As to the Russians’ mocking “hangover” claims?
 In fact, the Havana Syndrome symptoms are real and unusual, scientists concluded.